ITVitaePHP19/phpexercises/AMKuperus/SAT/readme.md

 - Change the file config.sample.inc to configure the program to work with the database.

 (info on how to change the sample-file is included in the sample-file)

+##User registration and permissions
+When a user registers they enter the platform on the lowest level being registered.
+- Teacher can change user -> student
+- Admin can change user -> student and user -> Teacher